apbadzioch/MLB_Things/README.md

-This started out as a practice directory for studying Pandas for my Data Science class at Houston Community College, but then turned into learning how to bring Machine Learning to a sports situation.
+This started out as a practice for studying Pandas for my Data Science class at Houston Community College, but then turned into learning how to bring Machine Learning to a sports situation.

+Possible directions that this could be used and how they can be implemented:

 	1. Pitch Prediction Model
 	•	Build a model that predicts the next pitch type (fastball, curveball, etc.) based on historical data for a particular pitcher and batter.
 You can incorporate pitch location, speed, count, and previous pitch type.